Anti-de Sitter $\to$ de Sitter transition driven by Casimir forces and mitigating tensions in cosmological parameters

 For $0<a< a^c$ and $R_0<R_1<R_1^c$ the vacuum is negative: $V(R_{1}^c,a)<0$; for $a>a^c$ and $R_1>R_1^c$ the vacuum becomes positive, i.e. $V(R_{1}^c,a)>0$.
 For example, for $a=16$ it follows that the minimum is at $R_1=2R_0$, and the corresponding positive vacuum energy takes the value

 Note that for $a - a^c \to 0^+$, the minimum $R_1$ is near $R_0$, consistently with the quadratic approximation given in (\ref{uno}).
 Thus, the parametric dependence between the vacuum energy and the radius at its minimum is the same as before the uplift, in accordance with the dark dimension scenario~\cite{Montero:2022prj}.
-A point worth noting at this juncture is that the relation $|V| = R^{-1/4}$ is at the heart of vacuum energy calculations in string theory, see~\cite{Anchordoqui:2023laz} for a recent discussion.
+A point worth noting at this juncture is that the relation $|V| = R^{-4}$ is at the heart of vacuum energy calculations in string theory, see~\cite{Anchordoqui:2023laz} for a recent discussion.

-In summary we have demonstrated that by varying the parameter $a$ of the Casimir energy, we could model a phase transition from negative vacuum energy to positive vacuum energy, i.e. from AdS to dS.
-In the early universe $a$ becomes a function of the temperature, $a=a(T)$, and at a certain critical temperature $T_c$, there could be a phase transition from from AdS to dS, like we have described above.
+In summary we have demonstrated that by varying the parameter $a$ of the Casimir energy, we could model a phase transition from negative vacuum energy to positive vacuum energy, i.e. from AdS to dS.\footnote{Alternative uplift scenarios for dS were originally suggested by Kachru, Kallosh, Linde, and Trived~\cite{Kachru:2003aw}.} In the early universe $a$ becomes a function of the temperature, $a=a(T)$, and at a certain critical temperature $T_c$, there could be a phase transition from from AdS to dS, like we have described above.
 Alternatively, for a compact space without cosmic expansion, the dynamics of $a$ could be driven by the particle decay widths of the spectrum in the deep infrared region.

 Now, we turn to construct a cosmological model that can simultaneously resolve the $H_0$ and $S_8$ tensions; namely we compactify a 5-dimensional (5D) model of Einstein gravity equipped with a next-to-minimal hidden sector.
 The model is based on the idea that a compact dimension may have undergone a uniform rapid expansion, together with the 3D non-compact space, via regular exponential inflation described by a 5D de Sitter (or approximate) solution of Einstein equations~\cite{Anchordoqui:2022svl}.
 The size of the compact space has grown from the fundamental length ${\cal O} (M_*^{-1})$ to the micron size, so that at the end of inflation the emergent 4D strength of gravity became much weaker, as it is measured today,